Martha Quinn: Career in the 21st century

 In 2001, Quinn hosted Martha Quinn's Rewind, a daily radio program that was aired on at least five Clear Channel radio stations in the United States.

 In 2005, Quinn joined Sirius Satellite Radio network, hosting a one-hour weekly show from her home in Malibu called Martha Quinn Presents: Gods of the Big '80s for the Big '80s channel.
 After Sirius merged with XM Radio, the channel was rebranded as The 80s on 8, and the show was simply titled Martha Quinn Presents.
 Quinn joins the other surviving original MTV VJs in hosting programs for The 80s on 8 (10:00 am – 1:00 pm).

 On the September 22, 2005 episode of Comedy Central's new series The Showbiz Show with David Spade, Quinn appeared as herself in mock archival footage (dating back to 1983) from her MTV days.
 In two separate bumper skits, Quinn sarcastically foretold considerably bizarre behavior from stars Michael Jackson and Sting.
 Subsequent episodes took shots at Whitney Houston and Tommy Lee.

 In 2007, Quinn lent her name, face and voice to The '80s Game with Martha Quinn, a PC trivia game developed by Funkitron.
 The game featured multiple-choice questions about 1980s culture in categories including music, politics, television, sports, movies and celebrities.

 Quinn was on SiriusXM until 2016 when she left to host mornings for KOSF in San Francisco, owned by Bob Pittman's iHeartMedia.

 In December 2017, Quinn hosted a show for public television called The 80's (My Music).

 Since January 2022, Quinn has been hosting The Martha Quinn Show for iHeartMedia, broadcasting across more than 35 iHeartMedia stations, including stations in San Francisco, Seattle, Milwaukee, Salt Lake City, Minneapolis, St. Louis and more.

 Personal life

 Quinn was vegetarian but has since become vegan.

 In the 1980s, she dated Stiv Bators, frontman for punk band Dead Boys.

+Toto keyboardist Steve Porcaro had an on-and-off relationship with Martha Quinn while she was working for MTV.

 In 1992, she married musician Jordan Tarlow (ex-Fuzztones).
 They have two children.

 In May 2023, Quinn was diagnosed with endometrial cancer.